 Before you sit down to write your first blog post, you need to think about the topic you’re going to write about.
 If you’re writing about a topic that nobody is interested in, then you’re not going to get any traffic at all.

-Some ways to figure out what other people are interested in is:
+Here are some ways to figure out what other people are interested in:

 - Read lots of other blog posts

 - Visit Quora and see what questions are being asked the most

 - Use Google Trends to see what search terms are most popular

 - Use SEMRush to find out what keywords your competitors are ranking for in Google